ray-project/ray/doc/source/tune-usage.rst

         max_failures=5,
     )

-The checkpoint will be saved at file whose path looks like ``local_dir/exp_name/trial_name/checkpoint_x/checkpoint-x``, where the x is the number of iterations so far when the checkpoint is saved.
+The checkpoint will be saved at a path that looks like ``local_dir/exp_name/trial_name/checkpoint_x/``, where the x is the number of iterations so far when the checkpoint is saved.
 To restore the checkpoint, you can use the ``restore`` argument and specify a checkpoint file.
 By doing this, you can change whatever experiments' configuration such as the experiment's name, the training iteration or so:

 .. code-block:: python